MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ## 4 - Deploy application code to Azure

-Azure App service supports multiple different methods to deploy your application code to Azure including support for GitHub actions and all major CI/CD tools.
+Azure App service supports multiple different methods to deploy your application code to Azure including support for GitHub Actions and all major CI/CD tools.
 This article focuses on how to deploy your code from your local workstation to Azure.

 ### [Deploy using VS Code](#tab/vscode-deploy)